localstack/docs/content/en/localstack/lambda-executors.md

 * Java
 * Go

-Lambdas on other platforms like .Net currently need to be executed in on of the docker modes.
+Lambdas on other platforms like .Net currently need to be executed in one of the docker modes.

 ### Docker